Sanae6/among-rs/README.md

 # Among-rs
 A work-in-progress protocol implementation of Among Us in Rust.
-This isn't being worked on right now, due to me being busy, but instead of a library I'm making a binary.
+This isn't being worked on right now, due to me being busy.

 ## Resources
 Resources I've used to learn about the protocol